micromark/micromark-extension-gfm/readme.md

 ### `gfmHtml`

-> Note: `syntax` is the default export of this module, `html` is available at
-> `micromark-extension-gfm/html`.

 Support [GFM][] or markdown on github.com.

-The export of `syntax` is a function that can be called with options and returns extension for the micromark parser (to tokenize GFM; can be passed in `extensions`).
+`gfm` is a function that can be called with options and returns an extension for micromark to parse GFM (can be passed in `extensions`).
-The export of html is an extension for the default HTML compiler (can be passed in `htmlExtensions`).
+`gfmHtml` is an extension for micromark to compile as elements (can be passed in `htmlExtensions`).

 ##### `options`